thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 function in JSX and get JSX back, but having an actual closure inside?
 Doing actual logic?
 Amazing!

-I mean, I've never seen this code --point to code-- being used anywhere, probably because it's a terrible idea, but because of it I had an incomplete mental model at my disposal, which proves just how far you can get without knowing everything.
+I've never seen this code --point to code-- being used anywhere before but because of it I had an incomplete mental model of JSX.
+This proves how missing certain pieces of the puzzle doesn't have to hinder you.
+I improved my mental model but I won't use that particular code anytime soon.

-To finish up with my point about the render part: the way I imagine it is simple, it's a function, it gets evaluated, and whatever it ends up returning React will convert into HTML.
+In conclussion: the way I imagine rendering is that it's a function that gets evaluated and whatever it returns React will execute and convert into HTML.

 Knowing this, these code samples make sense: